lordofsunshine/Discord-Embed-Creator/README.md

 <img src="https://cdn.glitch.global/de93c334-a8c2-4333-808c-da266614e993/ppreview.png?v=1719066842977" alt="Preview" width="500px" height="auto">

 ## ⭐ Star
 Did you like the repository?
-Put an asterisk, thank you! ❤️
+Put an asterisk, thank you!

-Made in HTML, CSS, JavaScript, VueJS and Love...
+Made in HTML, CSS, JavaScript, VueJS and ❤️...
 * developed by lordofsunshine